-Goal 8: People, services, and infrastructure in Freeport are prepared and resilient to climate change Strategy 8.
-1: Prepare town services and resources for public health and safety risks exacerbated by climate change 8.1.1 Develop a heat wave management plan to prioritize strategies to reduce community vulnerability during heat waves 8.1.2 Integrate climate hazards and state projections for climate change into the updated Freeport Emergency Management Plan, the zoning code, new capital improvement projects, and development of the annual budget 8.1.3 Create or expand a community atlas or resource library for residents including resilience resources, adaptation tools, and public safety and health/emergency management information 8.1.4 Develop neighborhood emergency networks or 'resilience hubs' to distribute information and organize resources during emergencies Strategy 8 2: Enhance local food networks and protect groundwater resources 8.2.1 Adopt policies that help preserve existing agriculture and aquaculture operations and promote programs that facilitate new production and fill gaps in distribution to residents in need.
-8.2.2 Expand fertilizer and pesticide ordinances to reduce runoff pollution 8.2.3 Enhance the protection of groundwater in zoning Strategy 8 .3: Ensure public and private infrastructure is resilient to sea level rise and flooding 8.3.1 Use the Vulnerability Assessment to prioritize investments for at-risk public works infrastructure and incorporate climate projections into planning 8.3.2 Establish and implement flood prevention measures that exceed the Town's current standards to be eligible for the FEMA Community Rating System program 8.3.3 Assess the needs of the working waterfront, coastal commercial establishments, and public coastal infrastructure and implement strategies that address climate change mitigation or adaptation
+Goal 8: People, services, and infrastructure in Freeport are prepared and resilient to climate change Strategy 8.1: Prepare town services and resources for public health and safety risks exacerbated by climate change Develop a heat wave management plan to prioritize strategies and develop protocols to reduce community vulnerability during heat waves.
+Create a process for systematically integrating state projections for climate change into the updated Freeport Emergency Management Plan, the zoning code, new capital improvement projects, and development of the annual budget moving forward.
+Create or expand a community atlas or resource library for residents including resilience resources, adaptation tools, and public safety and health/emergency management information.
+Develop neighborhood emergency networks or 'resilience hubs' to distribute information and organize resources during emergencies.
+3.2: Protect groundwater resources, food networks, and natural working lands Adopt policies that help preserve existing food system operations, promote programs that facilitate new production, and fill gaps in distribution to residents in need.
+Expand fertilizer and pesticide ordinances to reduce runoff pollution.
+Enhance the protection of groundwater in zoning.
+3.3: Ensure public and private infrastructure is resilient to sea level rise and flooding Use the Vulnerability Assessment to prioritize investments for at-risk public infrastructure and community assets and incorporate climate projections into planning.
+Establish and implement flood prevention measures that exceed the Town's current standards to be eligible for the FEMA Community Rating System program.
+Assess the needs of the working waterfront, coastal commercial establishments, and public coastal infrastructure and implement strategies that address climate change mitigation or adaptation. he Town advocates for broader efforts critical to a healthy and resilient future 9.1: Demonstrate Town support for State and International initiatives to transition away from fossil fuels Endorse the Fossil Fuel Non-proliferation Treaty.
+Divest Town public funding from assets linked to fossil fuels.